 Another background compaction process reclaims storage from deleted rows, typically within 7 days.

 TTL is designed to minimize impact on other database activities.
 It parallelizes work more efficiently than end-user queries and includes retry logic to ensure end-to-end cleanup.
-Note that the preview doesn't yet expose progress and error metrics.
-These will be available in the generally available (GA) release.

 How does TTL work?

 A database owner sets TTL on a table by defining a row deletion policy in the database schema.
 Each table can have its own policy.
 Only one row deletion policy can be specified per table.